Dennicka/propbot/README.md

 ## Pre-trade risk gate

 Routers and orchestrator flows now run a lightweight `risk_gate(order_intent)` helper before dispatching manual hedges or orchestrated plans.
-The helper reads the current exposure snapshot and verifies that adding the requested intent (`intent_notional`, optional position increments) would stay inside `MAX_TOTAL_NOTIONAL_USDT` and `MAX_OPEN_POSITIONS`.
-When a cap would be breached the API responds with `{"ok": false, "reason": "risk.max_notional"}` or `{..., "reason": "risk.max_open_positions"}` and skips order submission.
+The helper first checks `FeatureFlags.risk_checks_enabled()` (backed by the `RISK_CHECKS_ENABLED` environment flag, disabled by default).
+When the flag is off the gate returns `{"allowed": true, "reason": "disabled"}` and has no side effects.
+With the flag enabled the gate reads the current exposure snapshot and verifies that adding the requested intent (`intent_notional`, optional position increments) would stay inside `MAX_TOTAL_NOTIONAL_USDT` and `MAX_OPEN_POSITIONS`.
+Manual routes **skip without raising** when a cap would be breached, returning an HTTP 200 body such as `{"status": "skipped", "reason": "risk.max_notional", "cap": "max_total_notional_usdt"}` so operators can see why the order was ignored.
 Dry-run executions bypass the gate so operators can rehearse flows without touching live limits.

 - **Risk limits**
   - `MAX_POSITION_USDT` and `MAX_POSITION_USDT__<SYMBOL>` — per-symbol notional